Entering Proposal Information

 When constructing sessions in the PST, proposers should be cognizant of their use by the Time Allocation Committee (TAC).
 Specifically, taking into account the time available as a function of LST, the TAC will assign a scheduling priority to each session in each proposal.
 The assigned scheduling priority will depend on the linear-rank score of the proposal, the LSTs involved in the session (daytime is harder to accommodate than nighttime), the total time requested in the session, and the competition from better-ranked proposals requesting time at similar LSTs.
 Further details on how VLA session priorities are established can be found here.

 The default minimum start LST and maximum end LST values are '00:00:00' and '24:00:00.', respectively.
-If this is not accurate then please enter in appropriate values or use the "Calculate Min/Max LST" button to calculate the LST range based on the source positions included in your Source Group(s).
-N.B., you have to save the session first before you calculate the min/max LST range.
-For the VLBA and GMVA there is a "Calculate Min/Max GST" button.
+If this is not accurate then please enter in appropriate values or use the "Calculate All LST values" button to calculate the LST range based on the source positions included in your Source Group(s).
+The "Calculate All LST values" button will replace all the LST ranges for all sessions in a proposal.
+N.B., you have to save at least one session first before the "Calculate All LST values" is available for GBT and VLA proposals.

 How to Add a Session?